 If you set your crock pot or instant-pot pressure cooker to cook while you were gone then it should be just about ready.
 Start a fire, set the picnic table (or the table inside the cabin), pour a glass of Cuyuna Brewing beer and enjoy the evening breeze.

-Grab coffee and a breakfast sandwich from Mixed Coffee and drive up the winding, gravel road to the top of Miner’s Mountain, overlooking the long and narrow Huntington Mine Lake.
+Grab coffee and a breakfast sandwich from Mixed Company and drive up the winding, gravel road to the top of Miner’s Mountain, overlooking the long and narrow Huntington Mine Lake.
 An impressive view with some great benches along the bluff is the perfect place to sit, drink a coffee and start planning your next trip back!

 Time to head home.
 Lake life at Cuyuna State Recreation Area is one of the best ways to spend a few days, so it always flies by much too quickly.